-I am also a web and mobile application developer with almost five years of working experience.
+I am also a web and mobile application developer with more than five years of working experience.
 But my greatest passion is designing and developing mobile games for iOs devices, in either Objective C or Swift.

 My teaching philosophy is best described in the words of Benjamin Franklin:

 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn."